JanusGraph/janusgraph/janusgraph-dist/README.md

 ## Building zip archives

-Run `mvn clean install -Pjanusgraph-release -Dgpg.skip=true -DskipTests=true`.
+Run `mvn clean install -Pjanusgraph-release -Dgpg.skip=true -DskipTests=true -Pjava-11`.
 This command can be run from either the root of the JanusGraph repository (the parent of the janusgraph-dist directory) or the janusgraph-dist directory.
 Running from the root of the repository is recommended.
 Running from janusgraph-dist requires that JanusGraph's jars be available on either Sonatype, Maven Central, or your local Maven repository (~/.m2/repository/) depending on whether you're building a SNAPSHOT or a release tag.

 This command writes one archive: